 As time passes and more of these cases are brought before the court, we will see how the courts interpret and apply this 15th form of domestic violence articulated in the Act.

-If you need to discuss criminal coercion in a domestic violence matter, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you need to discuss criminal coercion in a domestic violence matter, call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.